grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 <ol start="12">
-<li>Drag the divider to allocate the amount of storage space wanted for Ubuntu then press "Install Now" (personally I do half, but I would say it is good to have at least a quarter of your hard drive space allocated to Ubuntu)</li>
+<li>Drag the divider to allocate space for Ubuntu.
+I recommend at least a quarter of your hard drive space.
+Then, click "Install Now."</li>
 </ol>

 <p align="center">